Sarah Dowie, David Carter, Nicky Wagner - National MPs not contesting 2020 election

 Invercargill MP Sarah Dowie will not seek re-election as the MP for Invercargill at the 2020 election.

-The announcement - minutes after National List MP, and former Speaker, David Carter, officially said he too will retire from politics at the election - is considered a surprise.
+The announcement - timed within minutes of National List MP David Carter and Christchurch Central MP Nicky Wagner officially saying they too will retire from politics at the election - is considered a surprise.

 "While this was a difficult decision to make, I feel this is the right decision for me and my family," she said.

-Last year, police launched an investigation in relation to a message Dowie sent to former National MP, Jami-Lee Ross.
+Last year, police launched an investigation in relation to a message Dowie sent to former National MP Jami-Lee Ross.
 They found the complaints "did not reach the threshold of an offence".

 One of the messages from Dowie's phone sent to Ross suggested he should die.